These 20 Countries That Will Pay You to Move There (2024 Edition)

 Korea, Vietnam, and Thailand

-These countries have fully developed programs that have been running for years so applications are streamlined and the process is reasonably quick.
 There are a few minute details that are different between these countries – Korea pays better generally, while Vietnam and Thailand are cheaper to live.
-In some cases the programs also provide cheaper flights once you’re done with your position is finished, so that’s a bonus too.

-Moving to a new country can be a daunting experience, but it can also be an exciting opportunity to explore new cultures and lifestyles.
-By taking advantage of these incentives, and looking for countries that pay you to move there, people can make the transition to a new country smoother and more affordable.
+By taking advantage of these incentives and looking for countries that pay you to move there, people can make the transition to a new country smoother and more affordable.

 Chile

-It’s a great place to start a business in, as the taxes are low, the costs are low, and the culture is excellent, and the government has already successfully financed over a thousand businesses that started in Chile.
 While not the typical incentive to move, it certainly sounds most lucrative, so it certainly deserves on the top of the countries that pay you to move there list.

 Canada

 Canada’s government offers a program called the Start-Up Visa Program, which provides funding and support to entrepreneurs who want to start businesses in the country.
-The program offers up to $50,000 in funding, as well as a one-year visa.
-Canada isn’t really known to struggle with immigration, but the fact that it is one of the countries that pay you to move there is a nice surprise.
+The program offers up to $50,000 in funding and a one-year visa.

 - Saskatchewan, Canada

 In an effort to retain more college graduates, this province in western Canada started offering intriguing incentives.
-If you’re a college graduate that’s graduated no earlier than 2011, then you might just be eligible for the offer.
-Saskatchewan offers non-refundable tax returns of $20,000 CAD, but only if your post-secondary school is on the list of approved institutions.
+If you’re a college graduate no earlier than 2011, you might just be eligible for the offer.

 United States